Non-Markovian Quantum Process Tomography: Identifying minimal unitary basis overlap

 be our parametrised basis set.
 A basis set with the least mutual overlap can then be found by minimising the sum of the squares of each unitary with the remainder of the set.
 This minimises both the average overlap and the variance of overlaps with the remainder of the set.
 That is, by computing:

 One such ideal set can be found in Table~\ref{tab:muub-params}.
-This is the basis set used for the experiments conducted in the main text.
+This is the basis set used for the data obtained in the main text.
 Its overlaps with respect to the Hilbert-Schmidt inner product are listed in Table~\ref{tab:muub-overlaps}.